Foods and Nutrition Minor

 WSC students program the CIM Cell a the Manufacturing Lab

-Department of Technology & Applied Science
+Department of Technology and Applied Science

 Our programs empower graduates by developing technical skills, as well as career, leadership, and life skills.